-At the point, I’ll allow you to ask, “Who is Will Reeve and can he act?”
+At this point, I’ll allow you to ask, “Who is Will Reeve and can he act?”

 Will has been active as an actor since starring as Danny in 1997’s In the Gloaming, directed by his dad.
 He went on to play two other roles before beginning his career as a reporter at ESPN.